-‘Born in the Rockies’ follows the lives of three courageous animal families as they struggle to survive in one of the most challenging habitats on Earth – North America’s Rocky Mountains.
-The intimate nature of the film explores the complexities of family life – and reveals just how challenging life can be for a family growing up in the Rockies.
+‘Born in the Rockies’ follows the lives of several courageous animal families as they struggle to raise their young in one of the most challenging habitats on Earth – North America’s Rocky Mountains.
+The film explores the inner lives of family life, and reveals just how challenging it can be for a youngster growing up in the Rockies.
 They must learn how to navigate their environment, understand the rules of their society, and face the challenges of a rapidly changing world.
 Step into the wild Rockies and see how legends are born!